ricmmartins/php-nginx/README.md

-# php-nginx
+# simple-php-app-container
-This is my sample containerized app
+This is my conteinerized version of https://github.com/ricmmartins/simple-php-app

 ## Usage
 1. Clone this repo